 Alternative 1 would not be an effective or permanent remedy for the long term.
 Due to the inadequacy of remedial measures associated with Alternative 1, large quantities of contaminated materials would remain on-site indefinitely following remediation.
 Residual risk levels would remain high to very high (in particular with respect to nearby human populations) and the adequacy and reliability of controls intended to limit the risk would be marginally adequate to inadequate.
 Alternative 2 would provide a permanent and effective remedy for the long term.
 Alternative 3 would be only a partially effective remedy for the long term.
-Contaminated materials and associated residual risk levels, this proposed remedy is considered to be of moderate to low reliability and adequacy over the long term.
+Contaminated surface soils would be covered with a shallow (1 foot) vegetated topsoil layer.
+Due to remaining contaminated materials and associated residual risk levels, this proposed remedy is considered to be of moderate to low reliability and adequacy over the long term.
 Alternative 4 would provide a permanent and effective remedy for the long term.
 The descending order of preference for the four remedial alternatives being considered (with respect to long term effectiveness and permanence) is as follows: Alternative 2, 4, 3 and 1.

-5. Reduction of Toxicity, Mobility or Volume.
+5. Reduction of Toxicity.
+Mobility or Volume.
 Preference is given to alternatives that permanently and significantly reduce the toxicity, mobility or volume of the wastes at the site.